DIY Finishing

 photo source: antiquebronz.co.uk

-Over time, however, the wax has not only remained with antique dealers.
-It has also reached wood enthusiasts who, despite its not-so-low price, use it to protect objects they make.
+Over time, however, wax has not only remained with antique dealers.
+It has also reached wood enthusiasts who, despite its not exactly low price, use it to protect their objects.
 It can be applied directly to wood or over other finishes: oil, epoxy resin, lakes.
-The amount applied should be very small, and 5 minutes after, it polishes very well.
+The amount applied should be very small, and 5 minutes after, polish very well.

 renaissance wax